Psalmuel01/VeilMarkets/README.md

 What is private:

 - wallet-owned token records
-- position records after purchase
+- private position records after purchase
 - payout claim artifacts
 - some ownership commitments stored in core

 What is public:

 - market identifier
-- chosen outcome when placing a trade
+- chosen outcome at trade execution time
 - trade amount
-- slippage/quote guard values
+- slippage and quote guard values
 - aggregate pool and fee state
-- oracle proposal and dispute activity
+- oracle proposal, dispute, and resolution activity

-That means the current system protects positions and claims better than a fully public market, but it does not yet hide the trade itself.
+So the current system protects records and claims better than a fully public market, but it does not yet hide the trade itself.

-## Highlights Since v8

-- Replaced the older market model with share trading and FPMM-style execution
-- Added a modular contract suite instead of a single tightly coupled flow
-- Added multi-token settlement rails for Credits, USDCx, and USAD
-- Added oracle stake registration, disputes, quorum voting, and slash/reward flows
-- Added governance-authorized parameter updates
-- Implemented LP withdrawal after resolution
-- Improved privacy of stored ownership state through commitment-based linkage
-- Simplified the frontend into a current-suite-only runtime around `v11`

 ## Getting Started

+### Prerequisites

+- Node.js
+- npm
+- Leo `4.x`
+- Aleo-compatible wallet for frontend testing

-### 1. Install
+### Install

 ```bash
 npm install
 ```

-### 2. Configure Environment
+### Environment

-Create `.env`:
+Create a `.env` file:

 ```bash
 VITE_SUPABASE_URL=your_supabase_url